Real-Time Dam Levels

 Water Level Analysis

-Lake MacDonald is experiencing significant storage depletion.
-With the reservoir sitting at just 39.7%, the total available volume is 8 GL.
+The current volume at Lake MacDonald is running lower than standard operational thresholds.
+At 39.9%, the facility only holds 8 GL.
 This lower-than-average capacity may trigger preliminary water-saving advisories in Queensland if dry conditions persist.

 Catchment & Hydrological Impact